 If the opponent withdraws its opposition independent of any restriction of the EUTM application, three situations can arise depending on the status of the opposition.
-For information about the consequences of the withdrawal of an opposition following a restriction of the EUTM application, see paragraph 6.2.1 above.
+For information about the consequences of the withdrawal of an opposition because of a restriction of the EUTM application, see paragraphs 6.2.1.1-6.2.1.3 above.